 Once browned, remove the short ribs and add the carrots, parsnips, celery and ginger to the dutch oven.

-Once vegetables are tender add the tomato paste and brown.
+Once the vegetables are tender, add the tomato paste and brown.

 Once browned, add the beef stock, chicken broth and the all-important GUINNESS!